golden-gecko/go-demo/README.md

 # Demo

-Infrastructure and stack deployment.
+Infrastructure deployment demo.

 ## How to setup DNS

-Add following entries to hosts file and points them to localhost or Docker network IP:
+Add following entries to hosts file and point them to correct IP.

 ```text
 127.0.0.1 jenkins.com.gecko